Skip to content

 js

-module.exports = function myAdapter(config) {
+function myAdapter(config) {

 /**

-* At this point the following is true:
+* At this point:

 * - request transformers have run